Jazz Peanut

 photograph.
 Because of it's light color the

 pictures tended to get "washed out."
-The neck is
+The

-to see in the pictures.
+although it's difficult to see in the pictures.

-Blue Uke, as you would expect with a larger instrument.
-The scale length is my typical
+a larger instrument.
+The scale length is my

-concert length, at 16 inches, and the neck joins the body at the 14th fret.
-The radi
+typical concert length, at 16 inches, and the neck

-fingerboard and bridge are ebony.
-Fingerboard markers, side dots and "R" logo are all
+markers, side dots and "R" logo are all inlayed in

-The nut and compensated saddle are black Corian.
-It has nickel plated
+abalone.
+The nut and compensated saddle are

 Natural Jazz Peanut